 PAMELA McELWEE

-MY INTERESTS are in the local socio-ecological impacts of global environmental problems, with my particular expertise in biodiversity conservation, ecosystem services, and climate change mitigation and adaptation.
-I have conducted extensive fieldwork in Southeast Asia and use methods ranging from quantitative household surveys to qualitative interviews to forest mensuration and botanical sampling to study ecologically critical regions, such as tropical forests and coastal estuaries.
+MY RESEARCH INTERESTS are in the socio-ecological impacts of global environmental problems, with my particular expertise in biodiversity conservation, ecosystem services, and climate change mitigation and adaptation.
+I have conducted extensive fieldwork in Southeast Asia and use methods ranging from quantitative household surveys to qualitative interviews to forest mensuration and botanical sampling to study ecologically critical regions, such as tropical forests and coastal estuaries, to understand how best to manage and govern these systems.
 Most of my work integrates household-level analysis of decision-making regarding resource use with an examination of global institutional practices and norms that influence environmental management.
+I am increasingly involved in US-based work on New Jersey and the Atlantic coast as well.
+You can read more about my current research projects here.

 ON THIS SITE you will find links to my publications, syllabi from courses I have taught at Rutgers and Arizona State, and additional information about my work.
 If you have any questions, or would like to learn more about opportunities to study with me at Rutgers, please send me an email.